josefnpat/vapor/README.md

                 If you can, please host this on a server, as opposed to a shared website like dropbox.
                 Contact me if you would like me to host your .love file.
     * hashes :  An array of SHA-1 hashes for your .love files with an index representing the current unix timestamp.
+                This means that if you change your .love file on your server, it will no longer be valid, and you will have to make a new entry in the sources and hashes arrays.
     * stable :  The timestamp of the current stable release index from your sources list.
                 If you only have one element in sources, this would be that elements index.
     * author :  Your name or handle.